 Going to a bathhouse has been considered the epitome of self-care for millennia.
-In many ways “bathhousing” is a kind of active nap, where you can surrender to laziness, in order to clear your mind, detoxify your body, and return to your everyday life rē-energized.
-While bathhouses were traditionally embraced as an un-fussy, frequented destination for everyone to enjoy, over the last decade many spas have been turning them into unapproachable, luxury treatments- something Bathhouse is hoping to pivot away from.
+In many ways, “bathhousing” is a kind of active nap, where you can surrender to laziness to clear your mind, detoxify your body, and return to your everyday life rē-energized.
+However, while bathhouses were traditionally embraced as an un-fussy, frequented destination for everyone to enjoy, over the last decade, many spas have been turning them into unapproachable, luxury treatments- something Bathhouse is hoping to pivot away from.

-Water is one of the most powerful healing elements, and working with its many different forms can prompt serious detoxifying and rejuvenating effects.
-Research shows that hydrotherapy lowers blood pressure, heart rate, and stress hormones, promoting a deep sense of relaxation.
+Water is one of the most powerful healing elements, and working with its many different forms can prompt detoxifying severe and rejuvenating effects.
+In addition, research shows that hydrotherapy lowers blood pressure, heart rate, and stress hormones, promoting a deep sense of relaxation.
 While there’s no wrong way to the bathhouse, and getting experimental is key, the founders recommend rotating between a hot and cold journey to maximize the healing experience.

 Embarking on a hot and cold journey

 Cold plunging can be dated back more than 1,000 years.
-The practice of sitting in an ice-cold bath, for as long as you can stand it, boosts immunity, burns fat, helps your muscles recover faster, and even improves your mental health.
+The practice of sitting in an ice-cold bath for as long as you can stand boosts immunity burns fat, helps your muscles recover faster, and even improves your mental health.
 Studies have shown that cold therapy sends a rush of mood-boosting neurotransmitters to your brain, helping elevate your mood.
 Regularly taking a cold plunge, particularly after hot therapies, can help you manage long-term stress and even prevent the development of chronic disease.